jnozzi/cocoadev.com/markdown/AppleScriptSupportLogging.md

 ----

-I think the problem is that you are using a string as a direct parameter. [[CocoaScripting is probably trying to send the "log" event to General/NSString.
-See General/DirectParametersAsValues for more information, but a quick fix would be to add a named parameter for the text. --General/DustinVoss
+I think the problem is that you are using a string as a direct parameter. [[CocoaScripting is probably trying to send the "log" event to NSString.
+See DirectParametersAsValues for more information, but a quick fix would be to add a named parameter for the text. --DustinVoss

 ----

 Is that it do you think?
 I dunno...
 If it was the direct parameter thing wouldn't it still get into the block?  or at least pump out some kind of error?
 Just I don't get any action at all so it's very tough to figure it out... well I'll try naming the log's parameter and report back in a bit...

-I turned on General/NSScriptDebugging...
+I turned on NSScriptDebugging...
 I saw that it wasn't loading the suite, so I gave the suite a real apple event code (the plist above reflects my changes) and now I get the following error:

  2004-07-29 08:39:59.210 MyASTest[11424] argument terminology dictionary not found for name=Target